kierans/node-inflating-transform/README.md

 far (indicated via the callback provided to `_transform`), will arrange for another call to `_transform`.

+The class provides a default implementation of `_transform` which will use a generator method `*_inflate` to generate chunks of data to be pushed from a chunk that is written to the stream.
+Subclasses must override `*_inflate`, or provide it via the constructor option `inflate`.

-Subclasses, if `push` returns false, should wait for the `ready` event before pushing more data.
+Subclasses can override the `_transform` implementation if necessary.
+However, if `push` returns false, subclasses should wait for the `ready` event before pushing more data.
 They should defer calling the callback passed to the `_transform` method until after they have pushed everything they can so far.

 [1]: https://nodejs.org/docs/latest-v18.x/api/stream.html#readablepushchunk-encoding
 [2]: https://nodejs.org/docs/latest-v18.x/api/stream.html#readable_readsize